Undergraduate Certificate

 Admission Terms

 *Cost per credit hour is an estimate based on maintenance and university fees.
 Some programs may have additional course fees.
-Please contact your department for additional information on any related fees, and visit Tuition and Fees in Detail at One Stop.
+Please contact your department for further information on related fees, and visit Tuition and Fees in Detail at One Stop.

 Students in Horticultural Therapy